The Story

 In 2015, Kyle was the recipient of the Milwaukee Press Club Award for "Best Documentary" for his directing work on LETTERS TO ASHLEIGH - a movie about Ashleigh Love's senseless murder and how the community rallied together after an unimaginable tragedy to help the Love Family move forward with life as they know it.
 During the premiere of the film at the Marcus Majestic Cinema, Kyle was moved by the community response and what the then-Captain Pointe of the Milwaukee Police Department shared.
 Captain Pointe said, "Someone knows something - and it's because they have not come forward yet that this case is not solved."
 Years later, those words have stuck close to Kyle - which inspired him to team up with Noelle, Shawn, and the Love Family to create LOVE & JUSTICE.

-He has worked on numerous television shows, including HOUSE OF THE DRAGON, KEVIN HART: DON'T F*** THIS UP, THE FOUR, AMERICA'S NEXT TOP MODEL, DANCING WITH THE STARS, and THE BACHELOR -- just to name a few.
+He has worked on numerous movies & television shows, including BARBIE, HIJACK, HOUSE OF THE DRAGON, MASTERS OF THE AIR, AMERICA'S NEXT TOP MODEL, DANCING WITH THE STARS, and THE BACHELOR -- just to name a few.
 On each of these shows, Kyle bring new talents to the table -- often wearing more than one hat for a production.
 He has had extensive and diverse experience working in production, casting, and serving as a director and producer.

 Kyle brings a level of energy to his craft that is fresh, dynamic, and invigorating to all he works with.
 In 2019, Kyle's latest documentary, THE LAST SIGNAL, received the Mid-America Emmy Award for "Best Historical Documentary".
 In 2018, the film received the title of "Best Documentary" at the Normandy WWII Film Festival in Normandy, France - an honor bestowed by the cast of the hit HBO series BAND OF BROTHERS.